keithfma/tutorial-build-src/lesson.md

 If we are really curious, we could open the header and see what it contains, but this is rarely necessary.

-#### Sidebar: where does the linker look to find libraries?
+### Sidebar: where does the linker look to find libraries?

 The linker will search some default paths for included library files.
-Before we go down the rabbit hole, it is important to note that you **do not** have to do this for a typical build, but the commands may prove useful when you are trying to work out why something fails to build.
+Again, it is important to note that you **do not** have to do this for a typical build, but the commands may prove useful when you are trying to work out why something fails to build.

 To look for the library, we can run the following command to get a list of all library files the linker is aware of, then search that list for the math library we need:
 ```shell